-This Review doesn’t contain huge SPOILERS, which means you’re allowed to read this anytime you want.
+This review doesn’t contain any huge SPOILERS whatsoever.
+It means you’re allowed to read this non-spoiler article anytime you want.

-Amazing: Main Cast including Tom Holland, Michael Keaton did a great job on their performances as hero and villain.
+Amazing: The Main Cast including Tom Holland & Michael Keaton both did a great job on their respective performances as hero and villain.
 Kinda funny that we get to see Michael Keaton playing a character who’s gone from a bat, a bird and a vulture if you know what I mean.

-Supporting Cast such as Marisa Tomei, Jon Favreau, Jennifer Connelly, and Robert Downey Jr. also did good on their performances.
+Supporting Cast such as Jacob Batalon, Marisa Tomei, Jon Favreau, Zendaya, Jennifer Connelly & Robert Downey Jr. all did a good job on their respective performances.

-Fun Fact: Robert Downey Jr. worked with previous Spider-Man actors including Tobey Maguire in “Wonder Boys,” Marisa Tomei in “Only You,” and “Chaplin,” last but not least, Sally Field in “Soapdish.”
+Fun Fact: Robert Downey Jr. worked with previous Spider-Man actors including Tobey Maguire in both “Wonder Boys and “Tropic Thunder.”
+Marisa Tomei in “Only You,” and “Chaplin,” last but not least, Sally Field in “Soapdish.”

-Action Sequences were fast, dynamic and agile like in a Jackie Chan movie.
+Action Sequences were fast, dynamic and agile like a Jackie Chan movie.

 Spider-Man’s suit is based off of Alex Ross’ art and Steve Ditko’s classic design.

-This film doesn’t retell the origins of Spider-Man all over again, its fine by me because we have already known his backstory from so many times.
+This film doesn’t retell the origins of Spider-Man all over again.
+It’s fine by me because we’re already aware bout his backstory told way too many times.
 Been there done that.

 The dialogue is filled with jokes that got me laughing.
-More Comedy has been added to the Spider-Man franchise.
+More comedic elements have been added to the Spider-Man franchise.